pmean/build-website/text/99/meta-analysis-diagnostic-test.md

 The computations for the actual meta-analysis are shown below.
 The code is a bit cryptic perhaps
-- but I am using \"te\" as an
+- but I am using "te" as an
-abbreviation for \"treatment effect\" and \"se\" as an abbreviation for \"standard error.\" The metagen() function has similar notation.
+abbreviation for "treatment effect" and "se" as an abbreviation for "standard error."
+The metagen() function has similar notation.
 The only thing that is a bit confusing perhaps is the sm= portion.
-The letters \"sm\" stand for \"summary measure.
+The letters "sm" stand for "summary measure.
 This is a label that metagen uses to make the output look nicer.

 `te1 <- sens   se1 <- sqrt(sens.overall * (1 - sens.overall) / (tp + fn))   deeks1.ma <- metagen(TE=te1